timheilman/scorebridge-webapp/README.md

 >
 ```

+## Updating TypeScript Types for GQL Types

+When changes occur in the cloud gql api, they need to be refreshed here:

+* `cp ../scorebridge-cloud/appsync.d.ts .`

+Or use the `scorebridge-cloud` facility:

+* `export SCOREBRIDGE_WEBAPP_CLONE_LOCATION=../scorebridge-webapp`
+* `npm run codegen-gql-types # this creates/updates appsync.d.ts`
+* `npm run provideGqlTypesToWebapp # this copies appsync.d.ts to SCOREBRIDGE_WEBAPP_CLONE_LOCATION`

 ## Testing

+Testing requires some environment variable and TypeScript type setup.
+Files are checked in locally but need to
+be copied into `.env`:

+* `cp ./.env.dev.env ./.env`

+Or updating from within a `scorebridge-cloud` clone into this repo's clone:

+* `export SCOREBRIDGE_WEBAPP_CLONE_LOCATION=../scorebridge-webapp`
+* `npm run provideEnvEntriesToWebapp # this prefixes vars with REACT_APP_ and copies them to .env`
+* `cp .env .env.dev.env # .env is not checked in to git, but .env.dev.env is`

+React automatically honors `.env` but only for env variables prefixed `REACT_APP`.

+`tsconfig.json` imports `appsync.d.ts`

-use `npm start` in one terminal, then `npm run cypress:open` and/or (for language-detection and override testing only),
+use `npm start` in one terminal, then `npm run cypress:open`.
-`npm run cypress:open-fr`.
 The Cypress application takes over the driving of the tests beneath
 `cypress`.

 ## Available Scripts